HiSPARC/maintenance/known-issues.rst

            :code:`config.read(CONFIG_INI)`, replace this by:
            :code:`config.read([CONFIG_INI, CONFIG_INI2])`.
            Save the file.
-:Effects: Nagios can not monitor the Buffer size.
+:Effects: Topic can not monitor the Buffer size.

 .. :Fixed:
    :Keywords: